 Our latest update includes more answers to questions you might have: such as, how slow (and inexpensive) can a Chromebook be before it stops being usable?
-What does Windows 11 mean for laptops?
+What does Windows 11 and Windows 11 SE mean for laptops?
 Read on for the answers, plus our up-to-date buying guide for November 2021 and Black Friday, plus more details and what to buy.

 Who should buy a Windows laptop?

 A notebook PC or laptop powered by Microsoft Windows offers several advantages.
 Windows offers the most flexibility to run just about any app, your choice of any browser, and configure antivirus options, utilities, and more.
 You can tweak and configure your PC as you choose.

 That convenience demands more computing horsepower, and often a higher price compared to most Chromebooks.
 Prices can soar into the thousands of dollars, and if you need a powerful PC for gaming or video editing, Chromebooks can’t compete, and they don’t try to.
 But you’ll find some great deals among our more affordably priced, top Windows picks.
 See our buying guide to the best laptops for even more options.

 A Chromebook powered by Google’s Chrome OS is a simpler, more optimized affair.
 Essentially, it’s useful to think of a Chromebook as a dedicated Chrome browser running on top of secure hardware.
 It can also be hundreds of dollars cheaper than a comparable Windows PC, even with the same processor inside!
 Numerous American classrooms have settled on Chromebooks for in-person and distance learning, and often made them available for loaning to students.